 - Research manuscripts should comprise:

 - Review manuscripts should comprise the front matter, literature review sections and the back matter.
 The template file can also be used to prepare the front and back matter of your review manuscript.
 It is not necessary to follow the remaining structure.
 Structured reviews and meta-analyses should use the same structure as research articles and ensure they conform to the PRISMA guidelines.

-- SI Units (International System of Units) should be used for this journal.
-Imperial, US customary and other units should be converted to SI units whenever possible before submission of a manuscript to the journal.
+- SI Units (International System of Units) should be used.
+Imperial, US customary and other units should be converted to SI units whenever possible.

 These sections should appear in all manuscript types

 - Title: The title of your manuscript should be concise, specific and relevant.
 It should identify if the study reports (human or animal) trial data, or is a systematic review, meta-analysis or replication study.
 When gene or protein names are included, the abbreviated name rather than full name should be used.
 Please do not include abbreviated or short forms of the title, such as a running title or head.
 These will be removed by our Editorial Office.

 - Abstract: The abstract should be written as one paragraph (of about 300 words).
 The abstract must state the overarching goal or main objective(s) as well as the purpose/rationale of the study in two or three sentences.
 This should be followed by succinct statements concerning the data used, approach adopted, and methods used.
 The scope and study design may also be mentioned.
 The key focus of the paper should be highlighted.
 Furthermore, one should point out what was achieved and/or what were the strengths and limitations of the studies.
 Any societal benefits and/or breakthroughs are also worth mentioning.
 The abstract must be self-contained.
 A reader should not have to read through the paper to understand it.
 Therefore, please define any acronyms.